History of vice in Texas: Progressive era and Prohibition

 San Antonio's Sporting District continued to operate and thrive during this era, though public officials increasingly found themselves under scrutiny.
 The El Paso region also became an important beneficiary of the Progressive era albeit somewhat indirectly.
 The twin cities of El Paso (USA) and Juarez (Mexico) were originally a single town and, even after being split by national boundaries, continued to function as essentially a single community.
 Rather than attempt to fight the efforts to suppress vice in the U.S. many operators of vice simply established their businesses in Juarez where laws were more lenient and law enforcement was quite lax.
 This situation, particularly with the army post of Fort Bliss in the area, created a lucrative tourist trade that benefited both sides of the border.

 In Houston and Dallas, even though there were no established districts for it in the later years of the Progressive era, gambling venues continued to operate openly.

+A 1936 US Government report recorded that Joseph Civello of the Dallas mafia and Frank Ianni "have for many years been known as important illegal narcotic dealers in the Southwest but had always managed to escape punishment".
 In 1937, the Texas Department of Public Safety added a narcotics section because of increasing public concerns over drug abuse.
+In the same year Civello was sentenced to two concurrent 15-year prison terms on narcotics charges.
+He and his brothers Sam and Leon were caught with heroin valued at $300,000 at wholesale price.
+Civello served six years in Fort Leavenworth before being released in 1944.
+He received an early parole on the recommendation of Dallas Sheriff Bill Decker.
+Upon his released he continue trafficking in narcotics, Frank Coppola transported narcotics to Civello in Dallas.
+This was done by a trucking company owned by John Ormento of the Lucchese crime family.